Menu

 Introduction to the .32-40 Ballard

-The .32-40 Ballard cartridge was introduced in 1884 by Marlin Firearms, which had acquired the rights to produce Ballard rifles, originally developed by Charles H. Ballard.
-The cartridge was designed specifically for Schuetzen (offhand) target shooting, a sport that was immensely popular in the late 19th and early 20th centuries.
+The .32-40 Ballard cartridge was introduced around 1884.
+The Ballard Rifle Company, originally established by Charles H. Ballard in the 1860s, developed the single-shot rifles that first used this cartridge.
+By the 1880s, Marlin Firearms had acquired the rights to produce Ballard-pattern rifles and continued their production.
+The cartridge was designed specifically for Schuetzen (offhand) target shooting, a sport that was immensely popular in the late 19th century.

-Unlike many hunting cartridges of its time, the .32-40 was built with precision shooting in mind.
-It offered a 165-grain lead bullet propelled by 40 grains of black powder, delivering moderate velocity and excellent accuracy.
-The name .32-40 follows the standard 19th-century cartridge naming convention: .32 caliber bullet over a 40-grain black powder charge.
+The .32-40 offered a 165-grain lead bullet propelled by 40 grains of black powder, delivering moderate velocity and excellent accuracy.
+The name follows the standard 19th-century naming convention: .32 caliber bullet over a 40-grain black powder charge.
+Unlike many hunting cartridges of its time, the .32-40 was built with precision shooting in mind from the start.

-While initially chambered in Ballard single-shot rifles, the cartridge gained widespread recognition when Winchester Repeating Arms adopted it for their Model 1885 High Wall rifle.
-This move introduced the cartridge to a broader audience, including marksmen, hunters, and competitive shooters.
+The .32-40 is a bottlenecked cartridge with a .321-inch diameter bullet.
+It gained wider recognition when Winchester Repeating Arms adopted it for their Model 1885 High Wall rifle, introducing the cartridge to a broader audience of marksmen, hunters, and competitive shooters.

-However, the biggest boost to the .32-40’s popularity came in 1895, when Winchester chambered it in their famous Model 1894 lever-action rifle.
-This marked the first time the .32-40 was used in a repeating rifle, greatly expanding its appeal.
-Despite the introduction of more powerful cartridges like the .30-30 Winchester, many shooters still preferred the mild recoil and pinpoint accuracy of the .32-40 for medium-range shooting and small to mid-sized game hunting.
+The biggest boost to the .32-40's popularity came in 1895, when Winchester chambered it in their famous Model 1894 lever-action rifle.
+This was the first time the .32-40 was used in a repeating rifle, and it greatly expanded the cartridge's appeal.
+Despite the introduction of more powerful cartridges like the .30-30 Winchester, many shooters still preferred the mild recoil and pinpoint accuracy of the .32-40 for medium-range shooting.

 • Bullet Diameter: .321 inches